meghdadFar/wordview/README.rst

 Contributing
 ############
-Thank you for contributing to wordview!
-We and the users of this repo appreciate your efforts!
+We are just getting started with Wordview and are looking to make Wordview a go-to solution for anyone who loves NLP and knows and appreciates the actual value of data and data analysis.
+But that requires help from the community.
+So, we are looking forward to seeing you join Wordview as a collaborator.
 You can visit the `contributing page <CONTRIBUTING.rst>`__ for detailed instructions about how you can contribute to Wordview.